abundo/control/docs/Installation.rst

 * A background_worker, that runs background/long running tasks

-There are two ways to install abcontrol
+There are two ways to install factum

 - using setup.py script
 - manual